ziqni-tech/ziqni-member-widget/README.md

   enableNotifications: true,
   hideEmptyTabs: false,
   defaultLightTheme: false,
+  instantWins: {
+    enable:  false // This functionality is under development; the parameter is disabled by default },
   layout: {
     logoUrl: '',
   },
-  tournaments: {
-    showTournamentsMenuPrizeColumn: false // Hides the Prize column in the tournament select menu; true by default },
   awards: {
     showExpiredAwards: false // false by default
   },
-  instantWins: {
+  tournaments: {
-    enable:  false // This functionality is under development; the parameter is disabled by default },
+    showTournamentsMenuPrizeColumn: false // Hides the Prize column in the tournament select menu; true by default },
+  historicalData: {
+    finalisedCompetitions: 30, // Days; 30 by default
+    messagesForTheLast: 30 // Days; 30 by default
+  },
   navigation: {
     dashboard: {enable: true},